-It may sounds weird writing an article suggesting to explore the birth place of Renaissance walking a Dan Brown’s Inferno self-guided tour of Florence.
+It may sound weird to write an article suggesting exploring the birthplace of the Renaissance by walking a Dan Brown’s Inferno self-guided tour of Florence.
 I am sure, instead, that lovers of the novel (and not only them) will appreciate this itinerary following the footsteps of Professor Langdon and his companion Sienna Brooks.

-I love Dan Brown’s novels for their historical set and their thrilling storylines.
-After reading the famous Da Vinci Code and another couple of his books I was missing Inferno… Until last October when the centre of Florence hosted the world premiere of the film adaptation directed by Ron Howard.
+I love Dan Brown’s novels for their historical setting and their thrilling storylines.
+After reading the famous Da Vinci Code and another couple of his books I was missing Inferno.
+Until October 2016 when the center of Florence hosted the world premiere of the film adaptation directed by Ron Howard.
 I could not wait anymore to discover what Professor Langdon need to do in Florence to save the world.

 A brief history of Inferno

-The Places you see along Dan Brown’s Inferno self-guided tour of Florence
+The Places along Dan Brown’s Inferno self-guided tour of Florence

 The Badia Fiorentina is the place where the events of Inferno begin and where immediately the life of the villain ends.

-Even if it is not on the list of the popular monuments, every tourist visiting Florence has at least one picture where the Badia is showed.
-In fact, the hexagonal bell tower of the Badia Fiorentina is part of the wonderful skyline of Florence, between the tower of Palazzo Vecchio and the one of Bargello Museum.
+Even if it is not on the list of popular monuments, every tourist visiting Florence has at least one picture with the Badia.
+In fact, the hexagonal bell tower of the Badia Fiorentina is part of the wonderful skyline of Florence, between the tower of Palazzo Vecchio and the Bargello Museum.

-The church and the annexed Cloister of the Oranges can be visited on Mondays in the afternoon between 3 and 6pm.
+The church and the annexed Cloister of the Oranges are open to the public on Mondays in the afternoon between 3 and 6 pm.

 The first step of Dan Brown’s Inferno self-guided tour is Porta Romana.
 Being impossible to enter the old town from the other bridges, Langdon and Sienna reach the medieval gate in the Oltrarno district to find a free way of access.

-Porta Romana, built during 1300, was part of the fortified walls that surrounded the city.
-Today is one of best-preserved gate of the city, and you still can admire its huge iron door and a slab with the Medici Coat of Arms.
+Porta Romana, built in 1300, was part of the fortified walls that surrounded the city.
+Today is one of the best-preserved gates of the city, and you still can admire its huge iron door and a slab with the Medici Coat of Arms.

 On its right side, you find the outer perimeter of Boboli Gardens.
-If you want to enter into the Giardino, do not climb over the wall of the Lyceum of Art as Professor did, but simply use the secondary entrance, that usually has no line comparing to the main gate at Palazzo Pitti.
+If you want to enter the Giardino, do not climb over the wall of the Lyceum of Art as Professor did.
+Simply use the secondary entrance, which usually has no line compared to the main gate at Palazzo Pitti.

 Porta Romana is also a starting point to reach Piazzale Michelangelo and its amazing lookout taking the lovely tree-lined avenue of Viale Machiavelli.